St. Mary's Conference of the Society of St. Vincent de Paul

 Please contact St. Vincent de Paul Society:

-Thank you to all the parishioners, the Knights of Columbus and all the other organizations for their support of SVDP by generously donating food and financial assistance so we could offer help to Franklin residents in need.
-Special thanks to Fathers Brian, Bob, Jack, Deacon Ron, and Deacon Guy for spreading God’s message of the importance of helping others.
+Thank you to all the parishioners, the Knights of Columbus, CCD classes and all the other organizations for your continued support of SVDP by generously donating food and financial assistance so we can help Franklin residents in need.
+Special thanks to Father Bob, Father Jack, Fr.
+John and Deacon Ron for spreading God’s message of the importance of helping others.

-• Distribute 675 bags of donated food & 105 personal hygiene bags
+• Distribute over 437 bags of donated food and 43 Hygiene bags.

-• Give out 72 Complimentary SVDP Thrift Store vouchers worth $3,600
+• Give out 41 Complimentary SVDP Thrift Store vouchers worth over $2,000

 • Caring Tree 98 families / 224 people with Gifts cards of $9,500

-We continue to have strong relationships with other town organizations and businesses.
-We gave families 200 referrals to town, state and federal agencies that might help them.
+We continue to have strong relationships with town organizations and businesses.
+In total we gave families 81 referrals to town, state and federal agencies that might help them.

 The most important members of this Ministry are each of you, our Contributing members, without whom we would not be able to serve.
 We thank you for your generosity, and want you to know your contributions are very appreciated by the people we serve.